ESCOMP/CTSM/doc/source/tech_note/Hydrology/CLM50_Tech_Note_Hydrology.rst

 as 1 %.
-To better represent the influence of organic soil material on the grid cell average saturated hydraulic conductivity, the soil organic matter fraction is further subdivided into “connected” and “unconnected” fractions using a result from percolation theory (Stauffer and Aharony 1994, Berkowitz and Balberg 1992).
+To better represent the influence of organic soil material on the grid cell average saturated hydraulic conductivity, the soil organic matter fraction is further subdivided into “connected” and “unconnected” fractions using a result from percolation theory (:ref:`Stauffer and Aharony 1994 <StaufferAharony1994>`, :ref:`Berkowitz and Balberg 1992 <BerkowitzBalberg1992>`).
 Assuming that the organic and mineral fractions are randomly distributed throughout a soil layer, percolation theory predicts that above a threshold value :math:`f_{om} =f_{threshold}` , connected flow pathways consisting of